-The space heater is powered by gas and is connected to the mains.
-It is turned on by depressing an electronic button for a few seconds, causing ignition to occur.
+The space heater is powered by gas and is connected to mains gas.
+The heater is turned on by depressing an electronic button for a few seconds, causing ignition to occur.
 The fan can then be adjusted.

-All are actually very safe and meet safety standards, UNLESS you are a cat lying in the direct path of receiving a dose of gas prior to the ignition.
+This type of heater is actually very safe and meets safety standards, UNLESS you are a cat lying in the direct path of receiving a dose of gas prior to the ignition.

 The heater had been turned on many times, with the cat nearby on his futon without incident, but there is always that one time.